auratype/AuraType_Android-Releases/README.md

 ---

-## Core Features

-*   **Full Keyboard**
-    A complete, everyday keyboard you can use as your default — with the autotyper built right in.
-*   **Autotyping**
+## What AuraType Does For You

+*   **Type Faster with Autotyping**
+    Save your most frequently used messages, templates, or code.
 Select any saved record and AuraType types it into any field automatically.
+*   **A Complete Everyday Keyboard**
+    You don't need to switch back and forth.
+AuraType is a full, everyday keyboard you can use as your default — with the autotyper built right in.
-*   **Clean Output**
+*   **Clean Output Mode**
-    Clears the destination field before typing starts so your output is always exact with nothing left behind.
+    Say goodbye to messy formatting.
+AuraType clears the destination field before typing starts so your text is perfectly placed with nothing left behind.
-*   **Records Management**
+*   **Stay Organized**
-    Create, edit, and organise your saved text records from the dashboard.
+    Create, edit, and organize your saved text records right from the dashboard.
+You can even see how many times you've used a specific record on your device.
-*   **Execution Tracking**
-    Tracks how many times each record has been executed locally on your device.

 ---

-## Reliability & Security
+## Privacy & Account

-*   **Unified License**
+*   **One Subscription, All Your Devices**
-    The same license key works on both Windows and Android — one subscription, both platforms.
+    The exact same license key works on both your Windows PC and your Android phone.
+Buy once, use everywhere.
-*   **Server-Verified Sessions**
-    Your subscription is checked live against the server every session to ensure valid access.
-*   **Secure Local Storage**
+*   **Your Data Stays Yours**
-    All records and credentials are stored in an encrypted local database on your device.
+    All your saved records are stored directly on your device.
+We do not track what you type.
-*   **Razorpay Integration**
+*   **Secure Checkout**
-    Checkout and purchases are processed directly through Razorpay.
-We do not store or handle payment card details.
+    Purchases are processed securely through Razorpay.
+We never see or store your payment card details.

 ---